aaronp/slicing-pie/readme.md

 make cli
 ```

-However, to interact with your Metamask account in this way requires access to your SEED_PHRASE in your environment.
+However, to interact with your account in this way requires access to the private key in a settings config.

 A perhaps better way is to just use a web client and integrate in the browser